RichardKaranuMbuti/Custom_SQL_AI_AGENT/docs.md

 The supported python versions are
 ['3.7', '3.8', '3.9', '3.10', '3.11','3.12']

+# Supported SQL based engines
+The support SQL engines are MySQL, PostgreSQL, and MsSQL server

 ## Connecting to the Database

 Miksi abstracts connecting to your SQL database into "you just provide credentials" and the rest is handled.